Strongleong/Hackly-Holidyas-Space-Racing-Writeups/misc/Power Snacks.md

   ```

 ####   Solution:
-  It is easier then last flag.
-Just loop for the passwords file and if category is "names" save pass in array as {Len, Pass} object where "Len" is length of password (for simple sorting).
+  This is a bit easier than the last flag.
+We will just loop for the passwords file and if the category is "names" then we will save password in an array as {Len, Pass} object where "Len" is the length of password (for simple sorting).

 ####   Script:
 ```